 In order to measure the integrity of the surface seal a plastic housing is used to cover the subgrade vapor points.
 Helium tracer gas will be introduced into the plastic housing and around the soil vapor probe seals.
 The laboratory will test for the presence of helium in the sub-grade vapor samples.
-The soil vapor probes will be connected for sampling to Summa Canisters and tested for VOCs via United Stated Environmental Protection Agency (USEPA) Method TO-15.
-Samples will be collected within 6 liter SUMMA canisters collected for a 2-hour time period set at a flow rate of 0.05 liters per minute.
+The soil vapor probes will be connected for sampling to Summa Canisters and tested for Volatile Organic Compounds (VOCs) via United Stated Environmental Protection Agency (USEPA) Method TO-15.
+Samples will be collected within 6 liter SUMMA canisters collected for an 8-hour time period set at a flow rate of 0.0125 liters per minute.